-Our midstream and marketing activities continue to focus on achieving increased efficiencies and cost reductions for (i) the transportation and marketing of our oil and natural gas (through the utilization of our oil and natural gas gathering systems to provide access to multiple markets and reduce the potential for production shut-ins caused by downstream capacity issues) and (ii) the handling of fresh, recycled and produced water (through the use of our water recycling facilities).
+Our midstream and marketing infrastructure activities continue to focus on achieving increased efficiencies, cost reductions, safe operating practices and reducing emissions for (i) the transportation and marketing of our oil and natural gas, (ii) the centralization and operation of natural gas lift facilities and (iii) the handling of fresh, recycled and produced water (through the use of our integrated water pipelines and water recycling facilities).

 We market the majority of production from properties we operate for both our account and the account of the other working interest owners in our operated properties.
-We sell substantially all of our production under contracts ranging from one month to several years, all at fluctuating market prices.
-We normally sell production to a relatively limited number of customers, as is customary in the exploration, development and production business; however, we believe that our customer diversification affords us optionality in our sales destination.
+We sell substantially all of our production under contracts ranging from one month to multiple years in length of term, all at monthly calculated market prices.
+We typically sell production to a relatively limited number of customers, as is customary in the exploration, development and production business; however, we believe that our customer diversification affords us optionality in our sales destination.
 We have committed a portion of our Permian crude oil production under firm transportation agreements, including with Medallion Gathering & Processing, LLC, a Texas limited liability company formed on October 12, 2012, which, together with its wholly-owned subsidiaries (collectively, "Medallion"), was established for the purpose of developing midstream solutions and providing midstream infrastructure to bring oil to market in the Midland Basin.
-This commitment will enhance our ability to move our crude oil out of the Permian Basin and give us access to potentially more favorable U.S. Gulf Coast pricing.
-See Note 4.c to our consolidated financial statements included elsewhere in this Annual Report for a further discussion of our firm transportation agreement with Medallion.

-On October 30, 2017, LMS, together with Medallion Midstream Holdings, LLC ("MMH"), which was owned and controlled by an affiliate of The Energy & Minerals Group ("EMG"), completed the sale of 100% of the ownership interests in Medallion to an affiliate of Global Infrastructure Partners ("GIP"), for cash consideration of \$1.825 billion, subject to customary post-closing adjustments (the "Medallion Sale").
-LMS' net cash proceeds for its 49% ownership interest in Medallion in 2017 were \$829.6 million, before post-closing adjustments and taxes, but after deduction of its proportionate share of fees and other expenses associated with the Medallion Sale.
-On February 1, 2018, closing adjustments were finalized and LMS received additional net cash of \$1.7 million, for total net cash proceeds before taxes of \$831.3 million.
-The proceeds were used to pay in-full borrowings on our Senior Secured Credit Facility, to redeem our May 2022 Notes (as defined below) and for working capital purposes.
-The Medallion Sale closed pursuant to the membership interest purchase and sale agreement, which provides for potential post-closing additional cash consideration that is structured based on GIP's realized profit at exit.
-There can be no assurance as to when and whether the additional consideration will be paid.
+On October 30, 2017, our subsidiary LMS, together with Medallion Midstream Holdings, LLC, which is owned and controlled by an affiliate of the third-party interest-holder, The Energy & Minerals Group, completed the sale of 100% of the ownership interests in Medallion to an affiliate of Global Infrastructure Partners ("GIP"), for cash consideration of \$1.825 billion (the "Medallion Sale").
+LMS' total net cash proceeds before taxes for its 49% ownership interest in Medallion in 2017 were \$831.3 million.

-As of December 31, 2018, we were committed to deliver for sale or transportation the following fixed quantities of production under certain contractual arrangements that specify the delivery of a fixed and determinable quantity:
+As of December 31, 2019, we were committed to deliver, for sale or transportation, fixed volumes of product under certain contractual arrangements that specify the delivery of a fixed and determinable quantity:

-Total 2019 2020 2021 2022 and after
+Total 2020 2021 2022 2023 and after

-Crude oil (MBbl):
+Crude oil (MBbl): · ·

-Sales commitments 730 730
+Sales commitments 31,110 12,875 9,125 8,210 900

 Transportation commitments:

-Field 68,224 13,414 10,980 10,950 32,880
+Field 54,810 10,980 10,950 10,950 21,930

-To U.S. Gulf Coast 98,910 7,475 13,730 16,425 61,280
+To U.S. Gulf Coast 95,985 12,810 15,525 13,365 54,285

 Natural gas (MMcf):

-Sales commitments 69,109 10,339 9,578 5,620 43,572
+Sales commitments 64,215 14,215 5,712 5,712 38,576

-Total commitments (MBOE) (1) 179,382 23,342 26,306 28,312 101,422
+Total commitments (MBOE) (1) 192,608 39,034 36,552 33,477 83,545

-(1) BOE equivalents are calculated using a conversion rate of six Mcf per one Bbl.
+(1) BOE is calculated using a conversion rate of six Mcf per one Bbl.